Ergonomics Safety

 When World War II concluded, research on ergonomics and safety continued to expand as more and more technological advancements were introduced.
 Perhaps the most noteworthy development in modern ergonomics safety happened in the field of human-computer interaction, brought on by the explosion of computer usage in the workplace and, soon after, the home.

-Ergonomic disorders are the fastest-growing category of work-related illness.
-According to the most recent statistics from the U.S. Bureau of Labor Statistics, they account for 56-63 percent of illnesses reported to OSHA.
-Further, around two million work-related musculoskeletal disorders (MSDs) also occur yearly in the United States alone.
+In fact, ergonomic disorders make up for some of the fastest-growing category of work-related illness.
+According to the US Bureau of Labor Statistics, they account for a significant percentage of illnesses reported to OSHA per year on average.
+Further, around two million work-related Musculoskeletal Disorders (MSDs) also occur yearly in the US alone.

-Many of these are caused by ergonomic work-related injuries like carpal tunnel syndrome alone, tendinitis, rotator cuff injuries, muscle strains, and low back injuries due to risk factors like high task repetition, forceful exertions, and repetitive awkward postures.
+Many of these are caused by ergonomic work-related injuries like Carpal Tunnel Syndrome (CTS) alone, tendinitis, rotator cuff injuries, muscle strains, and low back injuries due to risk factors like high task repetition, forceful exertions, and repetitive awkward postures.

 Helps reduce costs